Circumcision surgical procedure: History

-Shang ring
+ShangRing

-The Shang Ring is a disposable plastic "in situ" device for male circumcision.
+The ShangRing is a disposable plastic "in situ" device for male circumcision.
 It has been studied in China and Africa, and has been approved by WHO for circumcision in males over 13 years of age to prevent HIV.
-The Shang Ring consists of two concentric medical grade plastic rings: an inner ring with a silicone band and an outer, hinged ring that acts as a ligature.
+The ShangRing consists of two concentric medical grade plastic rings: an inner ring with a silicone band and an outer, hinged ring that acts as a ligature.
 The appropriate size is determined through use of a measuring strip.
 The inner ring is placed underneath the foreskin.
 The outer (hinged) ring is placed on the outside of the foreskin and locks against the inner ring when snapped together.
 The distal foreskin is then excised.
-The Shang Ring is removed after one week when the outer ring locking mechanism is opened using a special tool.
+The ShangRing is removed after one week when the outer ring locking mechanism is opened using a special tool.
 A pair of scissors designed for this purpose is then used to remove the inner ring.

 Advantages

-Shang Ring is marketed as simple, disposable, easy to use, and provides sutureless circumcision that may be an acceptable alternative to conventional surgical techniques.
+The ShangRing is marketed as simple, disposable, easy to use, and provides sutureless circumcision that may be an acceptable alternative to conventional surgical techniques.

 Complications

-Like other "in situ" devices, complications may occur up to several days following the placement procedure and must be dealt with promptly to prevent serious sequelae.
-Shang Ring should only be used where surgical care is rapidly available.
+As with other "in situ" devices, complications may occur up to several days following the placement procedure and must be dealt with promptly to prevent serious sequelae.
+ShangRing should only be used where surgical care is rapidly available.
 In a review by WHO personnel, 0.4% men required rapid intervention with surgical circumcision as the excision had occurred but the foreskin slipped from the device and required suturing.
 No serious adverse events occurred; 1% experienced moderate adverse events from a total of 1983 successful device placements.
 All adverse events were managed with minor interventions and resolved without long-term sequelae.
 Rates were similar to those observed with conventional surgical circumcision.

 In settings where skilled surgeons are mostly located in urban centers, referral of clients who require surgical management of device-related complications within the recommended time frame of 6–12 hours may not be possible.
 Healing is by secondary intention and is therefore delayed compared to techniques which allow for healing by primary intention.
 There is a risk of HIV transmission if men engage in unprotected sex before the wound is healed.
-Thus, Shang Ring circumcision requires a longer period of post-circumcision sexual abstinence than surgical or instrumental methods.
+Thus, ShangRing circumcision requires a longer period of post-circumcision sexual abstinence than surgical or instrumental methods.

 History

-The Shang Ring was developed by Jianzhong Shang in 2003.
-The Shang Ring has been approved by WHO, and is cleared by the U.S. FDA under the 510(k) mechanism with Plastibell as the predicate device.
+The ShangRing was developed by Jianzhong Shang in 2003.
+The ShangRing has been approved by WHO, and is cleared by the U.S. FDA under the 510(k) mechanism with Plastibell as the predicate device.

 Related devices

+A circumstraint with circumcision tools next to it.

 Circumstraint

-The Circumstraint, Named after a combination of circumcision and restraint, is a tool used to "immobilize newborns for circumcision."
+The Circumstraint, named after a combination of circumcision and restraint, is a tool used to "immobilize newborns for circumcision."
 The device consists of two parts, a plastic board that is shaped with a full-body depression that fits newborn children, and 4 straps to restrain the limbs.
 The shape of the device is specifically designed to present the genitals of the infant for surgery.
 Originally made by Olympic in 1959, it is now made by Natus Medical.